 The rooftops of Kraków are a must see, and the city has several options, like here from the rooftop terrace of the Music School.
 The white domed building is Poczta Główna, the now mostly empty Central Post Office building.
 The balloon in the distance is a tourist attraction, on a wire.

-Unlike many Polish cities the buildings of the Old Town are authentic, and is on the UNESCO World Heritage list.
+Unlike many Polish cities, the buildings of the Old Town are authentic, and is on the UNESCO World Heritage list.
 Word has it that the Nazi-German general advancing into Kraków in 1939 liked it that much, he forbid bombing like what happened to almost all other Polish cities.
 Some buildings date back to the Middle Ages.
 The iconic Wawel Castle is from the 16th Century, and the city just grew around it.

 "Art wall" on the reconstructed old city wall near the Florian gate.